Small Ship Cruises

 Activity Level Activity levels are subjective depending on your general level of fitness and your experience; however, all of our trips are self-paced.

-- Snorkel with Giant Pacific Manta Rays.
-AT NIGHT.
+- Night snorkel with Giant Pacific Manta Rays

 - Stroll with your significant other to Sweetheart Rock, a sea stack that towers 80 feet over the waves.

 - Explore coral gardens and sea turtle habitats as you snorkel Hawaii’s fauna-rich waters